 - Reliability testing was conducted using a chart abstraction tool.
-Inter-rater reliability between abstractors was assessed for each element of the measure; measure performance also was calculated and compared between abstractors. - The developer tested the measure in 2 cohorts: primary care practice networks for 4 hospitals in the Chicago Pediatric Quality and Safety Consortium; and Ashe Pediatrics, a private pediatrics practice in North Carolina.
-(N=117 charts, data period of 1/1/13-12/31/14) - Overall agreement and kappa statistic for the use of a validated screening tool was 93.6%, with a kappa of 0.87. - Agreement on the denominator criteria, patients with a positive developmental screening result, was 99.29%, with a kappa of 0.964. - Agreement and kappa for the numerator criteria, patients who received a referral for follow-up care by the screening clinician within 7 calendar days of receiving a positive developmental screening result, was 73.0%, with a kappa of 0.38. - The developer attributes the lower kappa for the numerator criteria to the drop-off in charts meeting the denominator (N=16).
+Inter-rater reliability between abstractors was assessed for each element of the measure; measure performance also was calculated and compared between abstractors. - The developer tested the measure in two cohorts: primary care practice networks for four hospitals in the Chicago Pediatric Quality and Safety Consortium; and Ashe Pediatrics, a private pediatrics practice in North Carolina.
+(N=117 charts, data period of 1/1/13-12/31/14) - Overall agreement and kappa statistic for the use of a validated screening tool was 93.6%, with a kappa of 0.87. - Agreement on the denominator criteria, patients with a positive developmental screening result, was 99.29%, with a kappa of 0.964. - Agreement and kappa for the numerator criteria, patients who received a referral for follow-up care by the screening clinician within seven calendar days of receiving a positive developmental screening result, was 73.0%, with a kappa of 0.38. - The developer attributes the lower kappa for the numerator criteria to the drop-off in charts meeting the denominator (N=16).
 The developer further reported that kappa values in the range of 0.4 to 0.75 are considered fair to good, again positing that 0.38 falls just below this range because of sample size. - The developer conducted empirical validity testing at the data element.
-This methodology assesses reliability, not validity. - The developer conducted face validity through an open comment period by stakeholders; the developer reports more than 100 individuals commented.
+This methodology assesses reliability, not validity. - The developer conducted face validity through an open comment period by stakeholders; the developer reports more than 100 individuals commented. - One Committee inquired about the geographic diversity of the stakeholder group, but the developer was unable to confirm the composition of the group. - The developer reported that 65% of respondents agreed the measure is "extremely valid," (8-9 score). - The developer concluded the face validity assessment indicates performance on this measure would be useful for quality improvement. - Many of the issues that the Committee discussed related to Evidence (e.g., proximity of the process [referral for follow-up] to improved patient outcomes), were raised during the validity testing discussion.
+Additionally, Committee members raised significant concern with the definition of referral and small sample size for testing. - Ultimately, the measure failed the Validity criterion.